buddhist-uni/buddhist-uni.github.io/_tags/communication.md

 illustration_center_x: 90%
 illustration_center_y: 30%
 illustration_caption: >-
-  A diverse group of stakeholders met around a simple, lace-covered table in Nueva Loja to discuss the needs of Sucumbíos' children with representatives of
+  A diverse group of stakeholders met in 2018 around a simple, lace-covered table in Nueva Loja to discuss the needs of Sucumbíos' children with representatives of
-  <a href="https://commons.wikimedia.org/wiki/File:Amparo_Pe%C3%B1aherrera_at_a_meeting_in_Ecuador_in_2018.jpg">UNICEF Ecuador</a> in 2018.
+  <a href="https://commons.wikimedia.org/wiki/File:Amparo_Pe%C3%B1aherrera_at_a_meeting_in_Ecuador_in_2018.jpg">UNICEF Ecuador</a>.
   Most of the table is taken up by a large outline of the province, notes, and various writing implements.
-  Three women around the table indicate that they are thoughtfully listening to the woman closest to the camera by making eye contact with her and by placing their left hands near their lips.
+  Women around the table indicate that they are thoughtfully listening to the woman closest to the camera by making eye contact with her and by placing their left hand near their lips.
-  Humans use a large variety of "media" (from maps to body language) to share their knowledge, thoughts, and feelings with each other.
+  Humans use a large variety of "media" (from maps to body language) to share their knowledge, thoughts, and feelings with each other and to cooperate towards their shared goals.
 image: https://illeakyw.sirv.com/Images/banners/railway_crossing_Kamakura_Japan.jpg
 image_width: 2560
 image_height: 1707